-Value Add Tax: this is a tax on consumer spending.
-It is collected by VATregistered traders on their supplies of goods and services to customers.
-Each such trader in the chain of supply from manufacturer through to retailer charges VAT on his or her sales and is entitled to deduct from this amount the VAT paid on his or her purchases, that is, the tax is on the added value.
-For the final consumer, not being VAT-registered, VAT is simply part of the purchase price.

-Variability: this reflects known differences in parameter values arising out of inherent differences in circumstances or conditions.
-It may arise due to differences in patient population (e.g. patient heterogeneity - baseline risk, age, gender), differences in clinical practice by treatment setting or geographical location.
+Value Added Tax This is a tax on consumer spending.
+It is collected by VAT-registered traders on their supplies of goods and services to customers.
+Each such trader in the chain of supply from manufacturer through to retailer charges VAT on their sales and is entitled to deduct from this amount the VAT paid on their purchases - that is, the tax is on the added value.
+For the final consumer, not being VAT- registered, VAT is simply part of the purchase price.
+Variability This reflects known differences in parameter values arising out of inherent differences in circumstances or conditions.
+It may arise due to differences in patient population (for example, patient heterogeneity - baseline risk, age, gender), differences in clinical practice by treatment setting or geographical location.